Detection and Evaluation of Clusters within Sequential Data: Introduction

-The problem of clustering the observations in a single sequence of observations of a \gls{BMC} was recently investigated theoretically \cite{zhang2019spectral,sanders2020clustering}.
-For example, given a sample path generated by a \gls{BMC}, the authors of \cite{sanders2020clustering} provide information-theoretic thresholds below which exact clustering is impossible because insufficient data is available.
-The authors also provide a clustering algorithm which can provably recover the underlying clusters whenever these conditions are satisfied.
-The clustering algorithm consists of two steps.
-First, an initial guess for the underlying cluster structure is found by means of a \emph{spectral initialization}.
-Here the term spectral refers to the fact that singular vectors of a random matrix associated to the sample path are employed.
-These singular vectors are used to construct a low-rank approximation of the random matrix after which a $K$-means algorithm is applied.
-Second, the initial guess for the cluster structure is refined by means of an \emph{improvement algorithm} that reconsiders the sequence of observations and performs a greedy, local maximization of the log-likelihood function of the \gls{BMC} model.
+The problem of clustering the observations in a single (possibly short) sequence of observations of a \gls{BMC} was recently investigated theoretically \cite{zhang2019spectral,sanders2020clustering}.
+For example, given a sample path generated by a \gls{BMC}, an information-theoretic threshold below which exact clustering is impossible because insufficient data is available has been established in \cite[Theorem 1]{sanders2020clustering}.
+Further, in \cite[Theorem 3]{sanders2020clustering}, a clustering algorithm for \glspl{BMC} was provided and shown to recover the underlying clusters whenever the implied conditions for recoverability are satisfied; so even when the sequence is short relative to the size of the state space.
+The fact that this algorithm is explicitly designed to manage in sparse regimes where the amount of data is small is a favorable property for applications where gathering large volumes of data may be expensive and laborious.
+Until now, however, a broad study on the performance of this clustering algorithm when applied to sequential data obtained from actual real-life processes was not provided.
+The purpose of the current paper is to address this important gap in the literature.

-A broad study on the performance of this clustering algorithm for sequential data obtained from real-world processes was however not provided.
-We tackle this problem by investigating the clustering algorithm under a variety of scenarios, and thus demonstrating its applicability in real-world data.
-This is the main contribution of the present paper.
-Evaluating the actual performance of such clustering algorithm in a real-world scenario is however a nontrivial task since the latent cluster structure is unknown, as opposed to a scenario where data is generated synthetically.
-Hence, we also propose a set of tools used for evaluation of the quality of the clusters and the \gls{BMC} model.
-We go, therefore, a step beyond clustering benchmark evaluation and use statistical tools to assess the validity of the \gls{BMC} assumption in the data.

-Our goal is here not to compare the performance of the \gls{BMC} clustering algorithm relative to other algorithms.
-A comparison would namely only be fair if both algorithms have access to the same amount of training data.
-Now remark that the \gls{BMC} algorithm is explicitly designed to manage in sparse regimes where the amount of data is small.
-On the other hand most model-free algorithms, such as those based on deep learning, perform optimally in a regime where one has access to large amounts of training data.
-A comparison would consequently be vacuous; its outcome mainly being determined by the choice of the amount of training data.
-Our goal is rather to supplement the theoretical understanding of the \gls{BMC}-based algorithm with a practical viewpoint.